bschreck/old-blog/source/_posts/2013-04-29-zen-and-the-art-of-pv-a-summary-of-my-pole-vault-career.markdown

 categories: [Pole-Vault, Zen]
 ---

 Today I put the finishing touches on the solution to the hardest problem I have ever faced.
 I've known about this problem for the last four and a half years, and have been trying to solve it since day one.
 It's driven me far deeper into the sport of pole vaulting than I would have ever imagined I'd be capable of.
-The sheer number of hours dedicated to understanding and overcoming the problem is far more than I believe most people ever dedicate to a single entity, and the variance and [word for deepness] of the emotions I've experienced as a result of it over the last 5 years has taken me on a ridiculous roller coaster ride that seems so far removed from my otherwise average upbringing.
+The sheer number of hours dedicated to understanding and overcoming the problem is far more than I believe most people ever dedicate to a single entity, and the variance and intensity of the emotions I've experienced as a result of it over the last 5 years has taken me on a ridiculous roller coaster ride that seems so far removed from my otherwise average upbringing.

 <!-- more -->